chanzuckerberg/cellxgene-census/docs/cell_census_storage_and_release_policy.md

 `./cell-census/release-[counter]/soma/`

-All h5ads used to create the cell census MUST be copied within the release folder into a folder named `h5ads`:
+All h5ads used to create the Cell Census MUST be copied within the release folder into a folder named `h5ads`:
 `./cell-census/release-[counter]/h5ads/`

 Any dataset changes, additions, or deletions per release MUST be documented in the following human-readable changelog file name `changelog.txt`: